IBM-Cloud/docs/services/product-insights/product-insights_overview.md

 You can also use Stack Overflow and IBM DeveloperWorks dw Answers forums to view or post questions.
 For questions about the service and getting start instructions, use IBM developerWorks dW Answers.
 When you post a question on either of those two forums, apply the following tagging rules so that the Bluemix development teams can easily see your question.

-* If you post on [Stack Overflow](http://stackoverflow.com/search?q=hybrid-connect+ibm-bluemix){:new_window}, tag your question with "ibm-bluemix" and "productinsights".
+* Click to post on [Stack Overflow](http://stackoverflow.com/search?q=hybrid-connect+ibm-bluemix){:new_window}, tag your question with "ibm-bluemix" and "productinsights".
-* If you post on [IBM developerWorks dW Answers](https://developer.ibm.com/answers/smartspace/productinsights/){:new_window}, tag your questions with "productinsights" or "hybridconnect".
+* Click to post on [IBM developerWorks dW Answers](https://developer.ibm.com/answers/smartspace/productinsights/){:new_window}, tag your questions with "productinsights" or "hybridconnect".

 For more information about using the forums, see the [Getting help](https://www.{DomainName}/docs/support/index.html#getting-help) topic.